 You stand in a garden that looks nothing like a garden.
 Corn rises tall, its leaves rustling.
-Below, beans spiral up the stalks, reaching for light.
+Below, beans reach and rustle for light.
 Squash spreads across the ground, its broad leaves shading the soil, keeping moisture in.
-Nothing is planted in rows.
-Everything is planted in relationship.
+Nothing grows in neat rows.
+Everything is planted in somatic relationship : as the body's organs depend on each other, as the nervous system's circuits depend on each other, as the healing traditions that lasted depend on sequence.

 What unites Indigenous food traditions is not cuisine but cosmology.
 Food is not separate from ceremony.
 Growing is not separate from prayer.
 Eating is not separate from gratitude.
 The boundaries that industrial society draws between the sacred and the mundane simply do not exist.